 The concept of taking pictures of strangers is nothing new, however, only after Candidtag came along have photographers been able to able to profit from it.
 Candid street portraits are a great way for photographers

 to improve their skills.
 Rather than taking pictures in the same places of the same people, Candidtagging forces the photographer to make new images, and experiment with new scenery and subjects.
-Street portraits are a great way for photographers to gain real experience in photography.
+Street portraits are a great way write my paper for photographers to gain real experience in photography.
 Photographers that do this will find that they are well prepared for any lighting and scenery situation since they have dealt with so many diverse combinations before.

 Here are a few tips to improve your candidtagging, and there are plenty more to come!